Time's Person of the Year is The Silence Breakers

 Time's Person of the Year for 2017 isn't a person at all.
 The winner, named on Wednesday, is what the magazine calls "The Silence Breakers."
 It's the people who've created a movement by sharing their experiences with sexual assault and harassment.

-Time Magazine Editor-in-Chief Edward Felsenthal revealed the selection Wednesday on NBC's "Today," revealing the cover to be a composite group photo that includes actress Ashley Judd, singer Taylor Swift and former Uber engineer Susan Fowler.
+Time Magazine Editor-in-Chief Edward Felsenthal revealed the selection Wednesday on NBC's "Today," revealing the cover to be a composite group photo that includes actress Ashley Judd, singer Taylor Swift, lobbyist Adama Iwu, former Uber engineer Susan Fowler, and a woman identified as Isabel Pascual.
+Time says Pascual is a strawberry picker from Mexico who asked to use a pseudonym to protect her family.

-One woman is mostly hidden on the cover, with just her arm showing.
-Felsenthal said on "Today" that image is of "a hospital worker in the middle of the country who doesn't feel ... that she can come forward without threatening her livelihood."
+One woman, described in the article as a young hospital worker from Texas, is mostly hidden on the cover, with just her arm showing.
+Felsenthal said on "Today" that the woman "doesn't feel ... that she can come forward without threatening her livelihood."

 The group was referred to as "The #MeToo Movement" on Time's publicly announced shortlist, but the name had changed by the time the title was announced on Wednesday.